 Consolidated Financial Statements

 As required under the SEBI Listing Regulations consolidated financial statements ofthe Company and its subsidiaries prepared in accordance with Accounting Standard 21issued by the Institute of Chartered Accountants of India form part of the Annual Reportand are reflected in the consolidated financial statements of the Company.
-Pursuant toSection 129(3) of the Act a statement containing the salient features of the financialstatements of the subsidiary companies is attached to the financial statements in FormAOC-1.
+Pursuant toSection 129(3) of the Act a statement containing the salient features of the financialstatements of the subsidiary companies are attached to the financial statements informsAOC-1.
 (Annexure-1) The Company will make available the said financial statements andrelated detailed information of the subsidiary companies upon the request by any member ofthe Company or its subsidiary companies.
 These financial statements will also be kept openfor inspection by any member at the Registered Office of the Company. and the subsidiarycompanies.
-Pursuant to the provisions of Section136oftheActthe of the Companyconsolidated financial statements along with relevant documents andseparate audited accounts in respect of subsidiaries are available on the website of theCompany.
+Pursuant to the provisions of Section 136 of the Act the financial statementsof the Company consolidated financial statements along with relevant documents andseparate audited accounts in respect of subsidiaries are available on the website of theCompany.

 11. Performance and financial position of each of the subsidiaries associates andjoint venture companies included in the consolidated financial statement.

-|Performance ||Phoenix Cement Limited ||Phoenix Industries Limited |
+|Performance ||Phoenix Cement Limited * ||Phoenix Industries Limited |

-|Income ||91231 ||NIL |
+|Income ||- ||404237 |

-|Expenditure ||257013 ||1626813 |
+|Expenditure ||(346265) ||(1328454) |

-|Net Profit / (Loss) ||(165782) ||(1626813) |
+|Net Profit / (Loss) ||(346265) ||(924217) |